marcua/tweeql/README.md

     SELECT location, COUNT(text) AS tweets FROM TWITTER_SAMPLE GROUP BY location WINDOW 120 seconds;

-would return the location and number of tweets at that location on the gardenhose every 120 seconds.
+would return the location and number of tweets at that location on the Spritzer stream every 120 seconds.

 Saving Tweets to a Database
 ===========================